tkiatbanlue/bibletrack/PROGRESS_LOG.md

    - Resolution: Fixed chapter count calculation logic in handleChapterChange function
    - Resolution: Enhanced error handling and logging throughout the application
    - Resolution: Updated Firestore security rules to ensure proper write permissions
+4. Checklist changes not saving
+   - Issue: Check marks were not being saved reliably.
+   - Resolution: Implemented a "Save Progress" button to batch updates, instead of saving on every check.
+This provides a more robust and predictable user experience.

 ## Firebase Setup
 - Firebase project created and configured